ardilamorin/ardilamorin.github.io/_posts/2019-06-24-books-for-UX-designers.md

 ## Methodologies
-Some classic, some new(ish) methodologies to create and design digital products
+Some classic, some new(ish) methodologies to create and design digital products.

 - [Sprint by Jake Knapp](https://www.thesprintbook.com/ "Sprint by Jake Knapp")
 - [Lean UX by Jeff Gothelf with Josh Seiden](https://www.jeffgothelf.com/books/#LIBROS-PAGE "Lean UX by Jeff Gothelf with Josh Seiden")